 How Much Do Award Flights to New York City Cost?

 Award flight costs can vary widely depending on where you're flying from, which airline you use to get there, when you're going, and what kind of seat you book.
-Prices are also rapidly changing right now as the industry recovers from COVID, and as more people become vaccinated and travel.
+Prices are also rapidly changing right now.
 Either way, using credit-card reward points to book your trip can significantly reduce the cost of flights.

 To help give you some idea of the cost, we've gathered a sample of round-trip economy ticket prices from across the country for the major airlines operating out of each of the three main airports for New York.
 These examples were collected eight weeks in advance of a June Monday-to-Saturday trip.
 All example prices are per person, based on the date of research, and subject to change.